jenniesf/Popular-quotes-app/README.md

 <h3 id="whatILearned">What I Learned</h3>
 I learned about databases and related functions, such as creating, reading, deleting and updating data.
+I learned how to push my code to Heroku, including how to troubleshoot Heroku error codes.
 Also, I learned about object-oriented databases, how to sort data and enter things into the DOM.

 <h3 id="optimizations">Optimizations:</h3>